danledinh/scRNAseq-repo/README.md

 conda env create -f ./mamba_environments/scanpy-default-mamba.yml -n <envname>
 ```

+### *Annotated AnnData Objects*

-After setting up the conda environment, some notebooks can be be run directly using data deposited on the CZ Biohub's CellxGene repo (see the **Resources** section below).
+After setting up the conda environment, some notebooks can be be run directly using data deposited on the CZ Biohub's CellxGene repo (see the *`Resources`* section below).
 Some just act as reference for how data was generated.
 Each notebook will mention whether it can be rerun directly using the resources made available within this repo.

 **For those that are able to be run using the AnnData objects uploaded to CellxGene, please run the `notebooks/CellxGene_Download.ipynb` notebook first.
 It will generate a `results/anndata_objects/` directory containing all the annotated .h5ad files for each kit along with the harmony integrated .h5ad file.**

+### *scanpy-compatible Broad Reference Dataset*

+The raw dataset used to train annotation models (CellTypist and Seurat's Label Transfer) can be downloaded and converted to a `.h5ad` file with the `notebooks/BroadInstituteReference_convertRDStoH5.Rmd` file.
+This reference dataset is hosted in the SeuratData package (https://github.com/satijalab/seurat-data) and is from a 2020 comparative analysis of non-commercial single-cell RNA sequencing technologies on PBMCs (https://www.nature.com/articles/s41587-020-0465-8).

+The data was processed and subsampled for use and training according to the `notebooks/analysis/ProcessandFilterCells.ipynb` notebook.
+It was then used to train two separate annotation models as described in our paper (see the *`Resources`* section below).

 ## Resources